 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability.
-In this case, a new liability is recognized, and the difference in the respective carrying amounts is recognized in the statements of loss (income) and comprehensive loss (income).
+In this case, a new liability is recognized, and the difference in the respective carrying amounts is recognized in the statements of income (loss) and comprehensive income (loss).